 - Anxiety or a feeling of doom.

-- (For those with angina:) Any change in the frequency, duration or intensity of symptoms, which do not respond to nitroglycerin.
+- If you have angina: Any change in the frequency, duration or intensity of symptoms, which do not respond to nitroglycerin.

 Symptoms Can Be Different for Men and Women

 Men and women experience heart attack symptoms in slightly different ways.
 The main difference is how pain radiates.